iModX-org/Stable-coins/README.md

 We will construct the following four Stable Indices (Precious Metals 10, Construction 11, Energy 12, and Agriculture 12)

-Please readme file for details
+Please read TSA Stable Coin file for details